What is cradle cap?

-- Red skin surrounded by pink patches - more common in skin folds
+- Red skin surrounded by pink patches; this is more common in skin fold areas

-Cradle cap is not the result of an infection and should not feel hot to the touch, itch, smell or weep fluids.
-If the infant’s rash itches, feels warm, smells bad or weeps fluids, infection may have occurred, and medical help should be sought.
+Cradle cap is not the result of bacteria, an allergy or an infection and should not feel hot to the touch, itch, smell or weep fluids.
+If the rash feels warm, smells bad or weeps fluids, infection may have occurred, and medical help should be sought.

 Cradle cap is most common in babies younger than six months of age and often appears within the first few weeks of life.
-It does not usually persist once the baby is older than nine months of age.
-In older children, symptoms resembling those of cradle cap may instead suggest:
+It usually goes away once the baby is older than nine months of age.
+In older children, conditions that cause symptoms that look like cradle cap include:

 Cradle cap can spread to the diaper area, but diaper rash is a separate condition, which manifests as irritated, tender and red skin.
 This is caused by the infant’s skin coming into contact with a diaper that is soiled by urine or feces.
 Babies with diaper rash tend to be irritable because of the discomfort.
 For more information, see this resource on diaper rash.

-Mild cradle cap can be treated with easily available remedies like petroleum jelly, baby shampoo, almond or olive oil, baby oil and coal tar shampoo.
-In most cases, monitoring and home remedies suffice.
-However, if the rash bleeds, weeps fluid, is hot to the touch or spreads extensively, the infant should be taken to the doctor.
-More severe cases respond well to:
+Mild cradle cap can be treated at home with easily available remedies like baby shampoo, baby oil, or almond or olive oil.
+A pharmacist may recommend trying petroleum jelly or coal tar shampoo.
+In most cases, these monitoring and home remedies do work.
+However, if the rash bleeds, oozes fluid, is hot to the touch or spreads extensively, it is very important to see a doctor.
+In more severe cases, a doctor may prescribe: